MaxSokolich/Magnetoacoustic-Microrobotic-Manipulation-System/README.md

-# Magscope Final
+# Magnetoacoustic Microrobotic Manipulation System
-The Magscope is a magnetic and acoustic field generator with real time micro-scale optical feedback.
-The system can also be thought of as a micro-robotic, micro scale manipulation platform with close loop control capabilities.
+This system is a magnetic and acoustic microrobotic manipulation device.
 Its intention is to be a user friendly, portable, micro-robotic experimentation platform.
 It contains an embedded computer, a microscope, power supplies, power amplifiers, and control circuitry necessary for micro robotic research and experimentation.
 Custom control software is written in Python and C++ for handling live image feed from a camera, tracking